-Eat a plant-based diet of predominantly organic vegetables and fruits.
+Eat an organic plant-based diet of predominantly vegetables and fruits.

 This follows from the last point and also from the fact that fruits and vegetables contain cancer fighting compounds such as sulforaphanes in broccoli, anthocyanins in berries, eggplant and plums, and salvestrols in organic berries, apples, grapes, avocados, broccoli and olives.
 Organic produce is not only free of harmful pesticides, it is generally higher in beneficial vitamins, minerals and phytonutrients.

 Dr Joel Fuhrman, author of the book “Eat to Live”, has coined a great acronym for a healthy cancer-fighting diet, and that is G-BOMBS, which stands for Greens, Berries, Onions (also garlic, shallots, leaks and scallions), Mushrooms (of all kinds), Beans (and lentils) and Seeds (and nuts).

 The key to being healthy on a vegan diet is to supplement with vitamin B12 and to get Omega 3 (flaxseeds and chia seeds are the best vegetarian sources) and avoid high omega 6 vegetable oils like sunflower, soybean, corn and wheatgerm oil.

 The best way to cook vegetables and preserve their nutrients is lightly steamed or sautéed in a little coconut oil or water.
 Eat a combination of lightly cooked vegetables and raw salads.